tgaff/ajax-crud-book-app/README.md

 ### Getting Started

-Fork this repo, and clone it into your `dev` folder on your local machine.
+1. Fork this repo, and clone it into your `dev` folder on your local machine.

-As you tackle the user stories below, make sure to commit frequently and push your changes to github.
+2. As you tackle the user stories below, make sure to commit frequently and push your changes to github.

-Please also make sure to style your page using css & bootstrap so that it looks like the screenshot below (or come up with your own design)!
+3. Finally, make sure to style your page using css & bootstrap so that it's nice to use (go off the screenshot below, or come up with your own design)!

 ### User Stories